 So, a frank exchange of views.
 What could be better for finding the best solution for the country?

 One comment was in favour of forcing spectrum license winners to offer 99% population broadband cover within 5 years, claiming that Mobile broadband is worse than fixed on all dimensions, except mobility.
 And, by the way, it’s complementary to wireline broadband, not a substitute.

-As for bandwith having 70 Mbps per sector – that’s nowhere near enough for today’s needs – much less future needs.
-70 Mbps is barely adequate for a *household*, not a whole village.
+As for bandwidth having 70 Mbps per sector – that’s nowhere near enough for today’s needs – much less future needs.
+70 Mbps is barely adequate for a household, not a whole village.

 Well, who could disagree!

 But why did I talk about Mobile and not Fixed?